SeyyedAhmadRokni/StarWars-game/README.md

 <h2> Running the game </h2>

+  to run this game you must have **SDL** library.<br>
-for starting the game use run this format commands in the terminal:
+  for starting the game first make the project then run command in ths format :

 `./starwars.out <map.txt> <hardship level>`